Trusses

 (a) work is completed on any component designed to support or give added support to a part of the building or structure before proceeding with any work that adds to the load on that part,

-(b) a free standing wall of brick, concrete blocks or similar materials is braced from both sides until the wall is attached to a rigid structure and the mortar has set adequately, and
+(b) an unstable wall of brick, concrete blocks or similar materials is adequately braced from both sides until the wall is attached to a rigid structure and the mortar has set adequately,

-(c) a free standing wall or structure designed to support roof components or any load is braced from both sides until the free standing wall or structure is stabilized.
+(c) an unstable wall or structure designed to support roof components or any load is braced from both sides until the wall or structure is stabilized, and

 (2) Where the framework of a building or structure is erected in advance of the outer walls, an employer and a contractor shall each ensure that a fall-protection system is used at the perimeter of each floor.